ricardomiranda/sparkMonoid/article/README.md

 'a' + 'b' => "ab"
 ```

-The above operation is not a monoid, there is no closure on this operation.
+The above operation is not a monoid; there is no closure on this operation.
 The operation's result is not of the same type as its arguments.

 ### Using Spark's aggregate function ###

-To use the non monoid described above in Spark we need [aggregate][1]:
+To use the non monoid above described in Spark we need [aggregate][1]:

 ```
 def aggregate[U](zeroValue: U)(seqOp: (U, T) ⇒ U, combOp: (U, U) ⇒ U)(implicit arg0: ClassTag[U]): U